EATS Board Member and Secretary-General, 2018-2021

 Studying Taiwan’s learning curve for migration governance is a humbling experience as it opens up many aspects of the so-called Taiwanese consciousness that are often overlooked by the citizens of this island republic.
 It is even more so after I started to study the unexpected survival of the island nation during the 1950s-60s.
 Chiang Kai-shek’s relentless pursuit of prolonging the civil war which he had lost in mainland China and which was now re-framed as part of the Cold War is a challenging puzzle that can be understood from sometimes contradictory perspectives.
 These two seemingly unrelated research interests have been supported by the funding from the Chiang Ching-kuo Foundation, Taiwan Fellowship and the China and Inner Asian Council of the Association for Asian Studies.
 These generous supports have allowed me to either conduct fieldwork in Taiwan or organise conferences in the UK.
 With these research interests, I would welcome applications to undertake postgraduate research on gender, migration, human trafficking, authoritarianism and the Cold War in East Asia.

-Dr Isabelle Cheng, Senior Lecturer in East Asian and International Development Studies, School of Languages and Area Studies, University of Portsmouth.
+Dr Isabelle Cheng, Senior Lecturer at the School of Area Studies, History, Politics and Literature, University of Portsmouth.